Real-Time Neural Video Compression with Unified Intra and Inter Coding: Introduction

-To address these core limitations—insufficient P-frame intra-coding, unmanaged error propagation, and disruptive manual refresh—we propose a unified NVC framework that integrates intra- and inter-frame coding capabilities into a single model.
+To address these core limitations, we propose a unified NVC framework that integrates intra- and inter-frame coding capabilities into a single model.
 Through training, we enable our model to adaptively balance between intra- and inter-frame coding.
 When reference information is accurate and abundant, the model prioritizes inter-frame prediction to maximize redundancy reduction; when references are error-prone or insufficient, it adaptively invokes intra-coding to enhance current-frame quality.
 This design naturally handles scene transitions, maintains stable bitrate and quality without manual refresh, and inherently mitigates inter-frame error propagation.

 Balancing low bitrate, high visual quality, and real-time inference performance remains a critical and non-trivial challenge in reference-scarce scenarios (e.g., scene changes).
 Despite advancements in low-complexity real-time (RT) neural video compression (NVC) frameworks \cite{jia2025towards}, SOTA solutions still rely on computationally expensive standalone I-frame models to address these reference-scarce cases.
-Integrating such heavyweight intra-coding complexity directly into inter-frame coding pipelines would inevitably degrade inference speed—a key constraint for practical low-latency applications (e.g., real-time video streaming).
+Integrating such heavyweight intra-coding complexity directly into inter-frame coding pipelines would inevitably degrade inference speed, which is a key constraint for practical low-latency applications (e.g., real-time video streaming).
 To resolve this fundamental trade-off, we propose a simultaneous two-frame compression technique: by jointly encoding two consecutive frames, this approach leverages rich backward reference information from the subsequent frame, while incurring merely one frame latency.
-Moreover, the collaborative modeling of inter-frame dependencies enables the extraction of more comprehensive temporal cues (e.g., fine-grained motion trends and cross-frame object correlations) that are inaccessible in single-frame coding.
+Moreover, the collaborative modeling of inter-frame dependencies enables the extraction of more comprehensive temporal cues (e.g., fine-grained temporal trends and cross-frame object correlations) that are inaccessible in single-frame coding.